Daylight Savings Time | When to Change the Clocks in London

 Many devices that have internet connection, like smartphones, laptops, and smart televisions, update automatically.
 Other digital display clocks, like those on your oven or in your car, along with wristwatches will need to be manually updated so make sure to wind them back so you don’t get caught out.

-The clocks will change again on Sunday 26th October 2025 at 1am, going back one hour.
+The clocks will change again on Sunday 29th March 2026 at 1am, going forward one hour.

 Loading...